ChalkyBrush/roshpit-champions-localization/README.md

 English file is handled by ChalkyBrush

-Chinese file is handled by Koim
+Chinese file is handled by Koim up to April 2016 Chinese file is currently handled by songcx